webpack-contrib/copy-webpack-plugin/README.md

 type concurrency = number;
 ```

-default: `100`
+Default: `100`

-limits the number of simultaneous requests to fs
+Limits the number of simultaneous requests to fs.

 **webpack.config.js**